daronphang/programming-resources/golang/modules.md

 The go install command operates on the local codebase residing in your development environment:

 - Fetches remote packages and their dependencies
-- Compiles and installs the package present in your local code repository (GOPATH) and makes them **executable**
+- Compiles and installs the package present in your local code repository (GOPATH/bin or GOBIN) and makes them **executable**

 ### Installing packages